grettke/help/help.md

 (setq org-babel-min-lines-for-block-output 0)
 ```

-Configure Org-Mode to manage it's Source-Block backed buffers the same as the
+Configure Org-Mode to manage it&rsquo;s Source-Block backed buffers the same as the
 rest of this system.

 ```lisp